Specialization in Children, Youth and Families

-An overview of what to expect when pursuing a Master of Social Work (MSW) in the department of Children, Youth and Families at the USC Suzanne Dworak-Peck School of Social Work.
+An overview of what to expect when pursuing a Master of Social Work (MSW) with

-Children, Youth and Families prepares students to improve the lives and well-being of children, youth and their families.
-Students in this department are prepared to support children, adolescents and transitional age youth within agencies, institutions, communities, families and other social and organizational contexts.
+Students who specialize in Children, Youth and Families are prepared to support children, adolescents and transitional age youth within agencies, institutions, communities, families and other social and organizational contexts.

-Whether you are interested in helping victims of abuse, children in foster care, or children in school settings, this department will train you in new, evidence-based approaches that will prepare you to support the welfare and development of children and implement effective intervention strategies when needed.
+Whether you are interested in helping victims of abuse, children in foster care or children in school settings, this department will train you in new, evidence-based practices that will prepare you to support the welfare and development of children and implement effective intervention strategies when needed.

-The social work field is expected to grow by more than 700,000 from 2012-2021, a 19% growth rate that is faster than the average for all occupations.
+The social work profession has a 19% growth rate that is faster than the average for all occupations.
 Learn more.